wgmo/graphtik/docs/source/plotting.rst

 which is the :class:`.plot.Theme` instance installed in its :attr:`.Plotter.default_theme` attribute.

-The following :term:`expansions <theme expansion>` apply in the attribute-values of ``Theme`` instances:
+The following :term:`style expansion`\\s apply in the attribute-values of ``Theme`` instances:

 .. include:: ../../graphtik/plot.py